rhaz96/Case-Study-1/CaseStudy1MarkV1.md

-### XYZ Brewery Porposal
+## XYZ Brewery Proposal

+### Introduction
-According to Fortune.com1: US Craft Brew industry is worth $26 billion dollars in 2017 This represents increases of 6.2 billion since 2015 The pace of growth is slowing but the opportunity is large Craft beer drinkers tend to support local independent breweries Consumers are becoming more selective
-Rising demand for low alcohol by volume (ABV) and flavored beer Each market share of .5% = $130 million in revenue
+According to [Fortune](http://fortune.com/2018/03/27/craft-beer-2017-sales/) the US Craft Brew industry was worth $26 billion dollars in 2017, an increase of $6.2 billion since 2015.
+While the pace of growth is slowing, opportunity is still large.
+It's known that craft beer drinkers tend to support local independent breweries, and consumers are becoming more selective.
+Furthermore there is [rising demand](https://www.grandviewresearch.com/press-release/global-craft-beer-market) for low alcohol by volume (ABV) and flavored beer.
+Each market share of .5%  is equivalent to $130 million in revenue.

+As a startup XYZ faces a saturated market.
+There are two purposes of this research, first of which is to examine the current landscape and scope out underserved areas in the US where few breweries exist.
+Second is to understand what beer preference(s) would be most profitable should a brewery (or breweries) be built.
+[Craftbeer](https://www.craftbeer.com/craft-beer-muses/craft-beer-by-the-numbers) reports that four key statistics are used to describe craft beers:

+**1)** Serving size

+**2)** International Bitterness Units (IBU): the bitterness element of a beer's flavor

+**3)** Alcohol by Volume (ABV): higher values increase the complexity and flavor of the beer

+**4)** Original Gravity / Final Gravity: factors which affect ABV and sensory intensity

+This report will focus on IBU and ABV.

-STEP 1: "Competitive Landscape" Evaluate current production of craft brews regionally How many craft breweries are currently producing in the US?
+### Competitive Landscape: How many craft breweries are currently producing in the US?

+Working with *Beers.csv* and *Breweries.csv*, first load each file into R (after setting a working a directory) and load any needed libraries.

 ```r
 knitr::opts_chunk$set(echo = TRUE)